wawiesel/BootsOnTheGround/README.rst

 Every software package needs to answer the question of why does it exist.
-This package could be seen as another layer on top of an already precarious cake (CMake bottom layer, TriBITS on top).
+This package could be seen as another layer on top of an already precarious cake (CMake bottom layer, TriBITS middle layer).
 And there is a really good reason *not* to create another CMake macro system, namely maintainability.
-CMake is a popular solution to an important problem (building C++ code), which means there are many people out there who pick up CMake as a skill.
+CMake is a popular solution to a persistent problem (cross-platform C++ builds), which means there are many people out there who pick up CMake as a skill.
 But how many people know your macros?
 So you limit who can help with what we believe is the worst part of software development: configuration.